jerryxu99/Offset/README.md

 # Offset

-Offset is a chrome extension that helps users offset their carbon footprints!
+Offset is a Chrome Extension that helps users offset their carbon footprints!
 At the checkout of a purchase, clicking the Offset extension calculates a personalized donation amount to offset the carbon footprint created by your purchase, and provides a direct link to an environmental charity.

 To install this extension: